AliyanWaseem/orange-pi-zero-web-server/docs/GUIDE.md

 2. Set a **new root password** (enter it twice)
 3. Create a **new regular user account** (username + password) — don't skip this step; operating permanently as root is bad practice

-> 📸 *Screenshot: terminal showing the login prompt and password-change flow*

 Once done, log out and log back in as your new user.

 ---